RaikireHiuduo/BEEMS/etc/demo/HyperledgerFabric/CHEATCODE.md

 ## Hyperledger Fabric

-To update and prepare the Docker to run the Hyperledger Fabric.
-Yes, there is no one-click installer solution.
-It behaves like a repository.
-Please **do this before running anything with Hyperledger Fabric**.

 Do this on the root directory of the program folder.
 A new folder called `bin` (if not created) will be created and all the necessary codes will be stored there.

 ```bash